Alabama's Avery Johnson prepares to clear latest hurdles

 —

-Associated Press writer Raul Dominguez in San Antonio contributed to this report.
+Associated Press writer Raul Dominguez contributed to this report from San Antonio.

 —